CrepeGoat/blog/content/posts/2024-11 dnd-dice-calc-2/index.md

 ### calculate all sub-distributions in advance -> better performance & complexity

-In #kdn, we showed that it takes just as much time complexity to calculate an OCF for `kdn`, as it does to calculate all OCF's of `idn` for \(i \in [1, k]\).
+In #kdn (TODO fix link), we showed that it takes just as much time complexity to calculate an OCF for `kdn`, as it does to calculate all OCF's of `idn` for \(i \in [1, k]\).
 Doing the latter explicitly in this function is significant enough that it actually improves the overall time complexity.

 The revised Python code might look like this: